Uranium Mining - A Risky Experiment

 One of America's Most Endangered Rivers

-The potential for mining uranium exists throughout the state; in the early 1980s, the industry leased hundreds of properties in Culpeper, Fauquier, Henry, Madison, Orange, Patrick, and Pittsylvania counties.
+These risks exist throughout the state, not just at Coles Hill.
+In the early 1980s, the industry leased hundreds of properties in Culpeper, Fauquier, Henry, Madison, Orange, Patrick, and Pittsylvania counties.

 But the focus now is on the Coles Hill site Pittsylvania County, located in the heart of the Roanoke River watershed.
 In May 2011, American Rivers named the Roanoke one of the 10 most endangered rivers due to the threat of uranium mining.

-SELC and its Keep the Ban coalition partners have run ads in the Danville Register & Bee and Chatham Star-Tribune extolling the environmental and economic assets of Southern Virginia that could be compromised should the current ban on uranium mining in Virginia be lifted.
-These ads focus on the tourism, recreational and agricultural riches of the region, and point out that over 60 governments, businesses, and organizations have passed resolutions to support continuation of the ban.
-See the ads (PDF):
+SELC and its Keep the Ban coalition partners ran ads in the Danville Register & Bee and Chatham Star-Tribune extolling the environmental and economic assets of Southern Virginia that could be compromised should the current ban on uranium mining in Virginia be lifted.
+These ads featured the region's strong tourism, recreation, and agriculture that would be threatened by uranium mining.
+In addition, over 60 governments, businesses, and organizations passed resolutions to support the ban.

 Sunday Q&A with SELC's Cale Jaffe (Richmond Times-Dispatch)